 -

-Set a large non-stick or cast iron skillet over medium.
+Set a large non-stick or cast iron skillet over medium-high.
 When the pan is hot, add the mushrooms.
-Saute until the mushrooms release their liquid and it evaporates from the pan, a couple of minutes.
+Saute until the mushrooms release their liquid and it evaporates from the pan, 4 to 5 minutes.
 The mushrooms will turn tender and darken.

 -

 Transfer the mushrooms to a bowl with the ground beef, the 1/2 teaspoon salt, and several grinds of black pepper.
 When cool enough to handle, use your hands to mix the mushrooms and meat evenly together.
 Try not to overwork the mixture.
-Form into 4 patties and season with a little more salt and pepper.
+Form into 5 patties and season the outside with with a little more salt and pepper.

 -